HomeSpan/HomeSpan/docs/Pixels.md

     * *lowReset* specifies the delay (in microseconds) representing the end of a pulse stream
    * for reference, the **Pixel** class uses the following defaults: *high0=0.32𝛍s, low0=0.88𝛍s, high1=0.64𝛍s, low1=0.56𝛍s, lowReset=80.0𝛍s*

-Notes on Resource Usage and Resource Conflicts
+### Resource Usage and Resource Conflicts

-  * the **Pixel** class relies on the ESP32's RMT peripheral to create the precise pulse trains required to control single-wire addressable RGB LEDs.
+The **Pixel** class relies on the ESP32's RMT peripheral to create the precise pulse trains required to control single-wire addressable RGB LEDs.
 Since each instantiation of **Pixel** consumes an RMT channel, the number of **Pixel** objects you can instantiate (each controlling a separate multi-pixel RGB LED device attached to a specific pin) is limited to the number of RMT available as follows: ESP32 - 8 instances; ESP32-S2 - 4 instances; ESP32-C3 - 2 instances.

-  * the **Pixel** class is optimized to handle aribtrarily-long LED strips containing hundreds of RGB or RGBW pixels.
-To accomplish this efficiently, the **Pixel** class implements its own RMT driver, which conflicts with the default RMT driver used by HomeSpan's RFControl library.
-Unfortunately this means you cannot use both the *Pixel* class library and *RFControl* class library in the same HomeSpan sketch.
+Also, the **Pixel** class is optimized to handle arbitrarily-long LED strips containing hundreds of RGB or RGBW pixels.
+To accomplish this efficiently, the **Pixel** class implements its own RMT driver, which conflicts with the default RMT driver used by HomeSpan's **RFControl** library.
+Unfortunately this means you cannot use both the **Pixel** class library and **RFControl** class library in the same HomeSpan sketch.